Markkop/drift-bot/README.md

 * `/recipe`: search for recipes by name and rarity
 * `/equip`: search for equipment by name and rarity
+* `/perks`: list or search for equipment perks by name
 * `/party`: create, update, join or leave a party listing
 * `/about`: get information about this bot
 * `/config`: configure custom settings for each discord channel